 - 1 tablespoon coriander seeds

 - 1 tablespoon coconut oil

 - 2 pounds carrots about 14-16 whole carrots, peeled, trimmed and cut into 1" pieces

 - salt and freshly ground black pepper to taste

 - 3 tablespoons coconut milk

 - Dry roast coriander seeds in a small frying pan over medium heat until fragrant, about 1-2 minutes.
 Crush in a mortar and pestle.

 - Heat coconut oil in a soup pot.
 Add carrots, garlic and 2 teaspoons crushed coriander seeds.
 Stir carrots well, then cover pot and let vegetables cook over medium-low heat until they begin to soften, about 10 minutes.
 Add stock and bring to a boil; reduce heat to low and simmer 20 minutes, partially covered, or until vegetables are tender.

 - Let soup cool slightly, then puree in blender or food processor.

 - Season to taste with salt and pepper.

-- Ladle into bowls and garnish with a swirl of fresh coriander, coconut milk, pumpkin seeds, and remaining toasted coriander seeds.
+Ladle into serving bowls and garnish with swirl of coconut milk, fresh coriander, pumpkin seeds, and remaining crushed toasted coriander seeds.